nrfconnect/sdk-nrf/samples/nrf9160/modem_shell/README.rst

 1. Connect the development kit to the computer using a USB cable.
    The development kit is assigned a COM port (Windows) or ttyACM device (Linux), which is visible in the Device Manager.

 #.
-Create a serial connection to the development kit (J-Link COM port) with a terminal using the following settings:
+Create a serial connection to the development kit (J-Link COM port) with a terminal |ANSI| using the following settings:

    * Hardware flow control: disabled
    * Baud rate: 115200